Pork Tenderloin Sliders with Spiced Apple Compote

 2. Transfer skillet to oven; cook 15 to 17 minutes or until internal temperature of pork reaches 145 degrees F. Transfer pork to cutting board; let stand 5 minutes before slicing.

-3. Meanwhile, in medium saucepot, cook apples, water, mustard, chili powder and cayenne over medium-high heat 18 to 20 minutes or until apples are softened and most liquid is absorbed, stirring occasionally.
+3. Meanwhile, in medium saucepot, cook apples, vinegar, water, mustard, chili powder and cayenne over medium-high heat 18 to 20 minutes or until apples are softened and most liquid is absorbed, stirring occasionally.
 Use spoon to lightly mash and break up apples as they cook.

 4. Thinly slice pork and build sliders using pork, apple compote and arugula.